ravenoak/layerforge/docs/configuration.md

 - `tolerance` – distance used when matching an existing mark.
 - `min_distance` – minimum distance a mark must maintain from contours and other marks.
 - `available_shapes` – list of shapes that will be cycled through when creating new marks.
+- `angle` – default orientation angle for generated marks in degrees.
+- `color` – outline color used when drawing marks.

-These correspond to the CLI flags `--mark-tolerance`, `--mark-min-distance` and `--available-shapes` respectively.
+These correspond to the CLI flags `--mark-tolerance`, `--mark-min-distance`, `--available-shapes`, `--mark-angle` and `--mark-color` respectively.

 ### Workflow